WOLED vs. QD-OLED

 Colors

-While the biggest drawback with QD-OLEDs is their black level raise, the biggest advantage has to do with colors, and in particular their color volume.
+While the biggest drawback with QD-OLEDs is their black level raise in bright rooms, the biggest advantage has to do with colors, and in particular their color volume.
 They do a much better job at displaying a wide range of vivid colors, making your favorite content look punchy and life-like.
-At the time of writing this article, out of the 36 OLED monitors we've tested on Test Benches 2.1 and 2.0.1, all QD-OLEDs have a better HDR color gamut and volume than all tested WOLEDs, with the exception of a QD-OLED that has some desaturation issues in HDR.
+Generally speaking, QD-OLEDs have a better HDR color gamut and volume than WOLED monitors.
+Newer Tandem OLEDs bridge that gap, though, with better color volume than traditional WOLEDs, but they still aren't as good as QD-OLEDs.

 Below you can see the color gamut and volume graphs from two 4k, 32-inch monitors: the QD-OLED MSI MPG 322URX QD-OLED and the WOLED ASUS ROG Swift OLED PG32UCDP.
-While the WOLED is close to the QD-OLED in terms of the DCI-P3 color gamut, there's a clear difference in their color volumes, especially in the wider Rec.
-2020 color space.
+While the WOLED is close to the QD-OLED in terms of the DCI-P3 color gamut, there's a clear difference in their color volumes.
 You can also see each of their Spectral Power Distribution (SPD) graphs, which show the intensity of light at different wavelengths.
 With this alone, you can see that the QD-OLED is much better at displaying certain colors like green and red.

 Type HDR Color Gamut HDR Color Volume SPD